-Staffing Agency Blogging Strategy
+Staffing Agency Content Strategy

-Is Social Media Your New Best Friend?
+Push on Social Media -Your New Best Friend

-2020 is all about hashtags, trending posts, striking imagery and smart straplines as well as ming different social media platforms to find and engage with your ideal audience.
-If you want the best staffing agency website, the first step to driving traffic to your increase your blog traffic is to target a specific audience, know what search terms they are looking for and write specifically for them.
-Using social media, you can use hashtags that are relevant for your business and audience as well as post links back to your staffing website in social channels where your audience hangs out.
+2021 is all about hashtags, trending posts, striking imagery, and smart straplines as well as mining different social media platforms to find and engage with your ideal audience.
+If you want the best staffing agency website design, the first step to driving your blog traffic is to target a specific audience, know what search terms they are typing into search engines and write an answer / blog for them solving that problem.
+Using social media, you can use and research hashtags that are relevant for your business and audience and harvest traffic from these networks with links back to your article on your staffing website in social channels where your audience hangs out.

 You can explore video and audio as well as visual platforms like YouTube, Pinterest and interact with images and video on Instagram.
-Pick at least 3 platforms and promote your content relentlessly.
-Splinter your content as well – meaning, if you have an article that has 5 or 6 key points in it, take one of those as use those as the tweet or post, use a different image from time to time and sometimes no image at all on LinkedIn or Facebook.
+Pick 3 platforms and promote your content relentlessly.
+Splinter your content too – meaning, if you have an article that has 5 or 6 key points in it, take one of those as use those as the tweet or post, use a different image from time to time, and sometimes no image at all on LinkedIn or Facebook.
 Contrary to popular belief, sometimes these posts are the ones that resonate best with your target audience.

 Your Content is Everything

-There has to be some pay off for users reading or swapping their details.
-Study the art of being viral through humor, relatability and a strong message.
+There has to be some payoff for users reading or swapping their details.
+Study the art of being viral through humor, reliability, and a strong message.
 The next step is the most important.
 Focus on your headlines; incorporate bold headlines that quickly grab the reader’s attention.
-Use emotion, intrigue, or lists, numbers also strike a chord and make it easy to structure your content marketing in staffing.
+Using emotion, intrigue, or lists, numbers also strike a chord and make it easy to structure your content marketing in staffing.
 Social followers help higher sharing of your content, but one of the most important elements is after viewing is getting alike.

 Focus And Keywords

 Search terms or keywords are extremely important to boost your blog traffic, especially for staffing agencies and recruiters pushing new jobs on their staffing websites.
-SEO focused strategies include the use of both common (short tail) and rare or low volume (long tail) keywords to help boost your SERPs performance (search engine result pages) Being higher up on the search engine results page you tend to get more clicks.
-If you’re in position 1,2, or 3, you’ll be getting 70% of the clicks from that page.
+SEO-focused strategies include the use of both common (short tail) and rare or low volume (long-tail) keywords to help boost your SERPs performance (search engine result pages) Being higher up on the search engine results page you tend to get more clicks.
+If you’re in positions 1,2, or 3, you’ll be getting 70% of the clicks from that page.
 If you’re on page 2, well, that’s a great place to hide but not a great place for clicks when people are so impatient on their devices.
 You should include these keywords in your headings and subheadings, alt tags and image file names, tags as well as links rather than just stuffed into your content.

 Don’t stuff keywords into your content, or users will get frustrated and find your content spammy.
 Try and target a few keywords consistently.
 It’s better to focus on say 10 or so keywords and split them into 2 lists.
 Evergreen cor business and tactical activity.
 It is much better to do well with a few keywords than try and rank for loads of keywords and get nowhere fast.
 Plus, the small amount of traffic you do drive will be relevant.
-Volumes are vanity, conversions are sanity.
+Volume is vanity, conversions are sanity.
 Think to yourself, when did you last look at page 3 of Google results before you typed in a different search term?
-Focus on what you’re best at, where you can win and what your customers want to hear.
+Focus on what you’re best at, where you can win, and what your customers want to hear.

-You need to focus where you can win and those that are relevant to your business.
+You need to focus on where you can win and those that are relevant to your business.
 The golden rule is to keep these as far to the left as possible or as early on in your article as possible.
 Remember that the first link on any page you publish carries most of the SEO juice for all the links on that page so make sure it’s the right one and in your primary list of target search terms.
-High volume search terms are good but not if competition is really high. high click values are great for ROI, but not if there is little or no traffic or no chance of ranking for it because the competition for that search term is so high.
+High-volume search terms are good but not if competition is really high. high click values are great for ROI, but not if there is little or no traffic or no chance of ranking for it because the competition for that search term is so high.
 Lastly, prune your content.
 Delete the excess fluff and make your content rich with more important, attention-seeking ones.

 Interactive Website Design

 Good website design examples should carry this so the first time and every time a prospect or returning customer comes back to your site, they know it’s your agency.
-Using various design formats, layouts and different advanced technology services such as chat bots or exit intent technology to increase time on site, reduce bounce rate or drive conversions will all help your content rank higher.
+Using various design formats, layouts, and different advanced technology services such as chatbots or exit intent technology to increase time on site, reduce bounce rate or drive conversions will all help your content rank higher.
 One of the most important features of your blog is also the layout – how easy was it for you to read and engage with this post?